Dhanraj7573/covid-sql-analysis/README.md

 3. Run the queries section by section to explore the data.

 This project is mainly for practice and learning SQL (joins, aggregates, window functions and CTEs).

+## Power BI Dashboards

+This project includes an interactive Power BI report:

+- **File:** `powerbi/covid_country_dashboard.pbix`

+It has two main pages:

+### 1. Overview/

+- Bubble/filled map of **infection rate (% of population infected)** by country
+- Bar chart of **countries with highest testing coverage** (% of population tested)
+- Bar chart of **countries with highest COVID-19 mortality** (% of population that died)
+- Scatter plot comparing **testing % vs death %**, with a trend line to show the overall relationship

+All visuals are cross-filtered and can be explored by selecting specific countries.

+### 2. Country Trend (7-Day Rolling Average)

+- **Country slicer** with search to pick any location
+- **KPI cards** showing:
+  - Total recorded cases
+  - Peak 7-day average cases
+  - Latest 7-day average cases
+- **Line chart** of daily new cases vs 7-day rolling average
+- **Monthly bar chart** showing waves of new cases over time

+This page lets you deep-dive into how the pandemic evolved for each country.